rishabh0014/SS_Course_registration_Portal_CLI/README.md

 ## Installation
--To get your Academia Portal up and running, follow these installation steps:
+- To get your Academia Portal up and running, follow these installation steps:

 Step 1: Clone the repository:
     ```